+Issuer: Washington Metropolitan Area Transit Authority

+Issue: \$148,515,000 Gross Revenue Transit Refunding Bonds, Series 2017A-1 (the "Series

+2017A-1 Bonds") and \$48,855,000 Gross Revenue Transit Refunding Bonds, Series 2017A-2 (2019 Crossover) (the "Series 2017A-2 Bonds," and together with the Series

+2017A-1 Bonds, the "Series 2017A Bonds")

-Issuer: Washington Metropolitan Area Transit Authority Issue: \$220,000,000 Gross Revenue Transit Bonds, Series 2016A Dated Date: Date of Delivery Denominations: \$5,000 and integral multiples thereof Interest: The Series 2016A Bonds will bear interest at the rates set forth on the inside cover page hereof, semiannually on January 1 and July 1, commencing January 1, 2017, computed on the basis of a 360-day year comprised of twelve 30-day months.
-Redemption: The Series 2016A Bonds are subject to optional redemption prior to maturity as described under "THE SERIES 2016A BONDS - Redemption" herein.
-Certain Key Definitions: "Authority" means the Washington Metropolitan Area Transit Authority, an interstate compact agency, and an agency and instrumentality of the District of Columbia, State of Maryland, and Commonwealth of Virginia.
+Dated Date: Date of Delivery

+Denominations: \$5,000 and integral multiples thereof

+Interest: The Series 2017A Bonds will bear interest at the rates set forth on the inside cover page hereof, semiannually on January 1 and July 1, commencing January 1, 2018, computed on the basis of a 360-day year comprised of twelve 30-day months.

+Redemption: The Series 2017A Bonds are subject to redemption prior to maturity as described under

+"THE SERIES 2017A BONDS - Redemption" herein.

+Security for the

+Series 2017A Bonds: The Resolution pledges the Trust Estate as security for the payment of the Bonds.
+See

+"SECURITY AND SOURCES OF PAYMENT OF THE BONDS."

+Certain Key Definitions:

+"Authority" means the Washington Metropolitan Area Transit Authority, an interstate compact agency, and an agency and instrumentality of the District of Columbia, State of Maryland, and Commonwealth of Virginia.

 "Capital Costs" means the costs of the Authority related to the implementation of the Authority's capital budget, as amended or supplemented from time to time, adopted or in effect for a particular Fiscal Year, as provided in the Compact.

-"Capital Funding Agreement" means the agreement among the Authority and the Participating Jurisdictions, which was entered into in 2010 and provides for the funding of a six-year Capital Improvement Program through June 30, 2016.
-The Authority is in the process of executing a one-year extension of the Capital Funding Agreement to cover the jurisdictional component of the Approved Fiscal Year 2017 Capital Budget.
-For more information on the Capital Funding Agreement and the Approved Fiscal Year 2017 Capital Budget, see THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System" and "CERTAIN AUTHORITY FINANCIAL INFORMATION - Annual Budgets - Fiscal Year 2017 Budget" and "- Capital Improvement Program" herein.
+"Capital Funding Agreement" means the agreement among the Authority and the Participating Jurisdictions to provide for the funding of the Capital Improvement Program.
+The Capital Funding Agreement is scheduled to expire on June 30, 2017.
+On March 23, 2017 and April 27, 2017, the Board authorized a one-year extension of the Capital Funding Agreement, which the Authority and the Participating Jurisdictions expect to execute on or before June 30, 2017.
+Such extension is expected to provide funding for the Approved Fiscal Year 2018 Capital Budget (as defined herein).
+For more information on the Capital Funding Agreement and the Approved Fiscal Year 2018 Capital Budget, see The Transit System" and "Certain Authority Financial Information - Annual Budgets - Fiscal Year 2018 Budget" and "- Capital Improvement Program" herein.

 "Compact" means the Washington Metropolitan Area Transit Authority Compact by and among the State of Maryland, the Commonwealth of Virginia, and the District of Columbia.

+"Fiscal Year" means, when referring to the Authority, the twelve-month period from July 1 to June 30 in each year.
+The Authority fiscal year is identified by the calendar year in which it ends.
+For example, the Fiscal Year 2018 is the fiscal year that begins July 1, 2017 and ends on June 30, 2018.

-"Gross Revenues" means (i) Revenues exclusive of Lease Related Revenues, (ii) the Stable and Reliable Funding Sources, and (iii) all other revenues, receipts, grants, contributions, subsidies and funds received by the Authority in respect of the Transit System which can be lawfully pledged under the Resolution, provided that Capital Contributions ( i.e. , capital contributions or grants paid to the Authority by a Participating Jurisdiction or the federal government on a pay-as-you-go basis) are excluded from Gross Revenues.
+"Gross Revenues" means (i) Revenues exclusive of Lease Related Revenues, (ii) the Stable and Reliable Funding Sources, and (iii) all other revenues, receipts, grants, contributions, subsidies and funds received by the Authority in respect of the Transit System which can be lawfully pledged under the Resolution, provided that Capital Contributions (i.e., capital contributions or grants paid to the Authority by a Participating Jurisdiction or the federal government on a pay-as-you-go basis) are excluded from Gross Revenues.

 "Obligations" means any bonds, notes, commercial paper or other form of indebtedness of the Authority payable from the Debt Service Fund, authorized by and delivered pursuant to the Resolution, but excluding Obligation Anticipation Notes to the extent payable from, and expected by an Authorized Officer to be paid from, the proceeds of Obligations or other Obligation Anticipation Notes.